 Here the right to remain silent still remains, only that it is no longer free of risk.
 That his defence is less likely to be believed should the arrested suspect fails to mention any defence that he proposed to rely upon at the defence stage goes to weight not to their admissibility.
-The bottom line is that he will be informed that it is unlawful to subject someone in tribulation, either by blows, threats or the like.
-45 An inducement need not be made directly.
-In Mohamed Yusof bin Hill Ahmad v PP, Syed Agil Barakbah observed that threat or inducement could be made by indirect means.
-It is sufficient by indirect approach, e.g. from mannerism of speech or conduct of the person in authority, and the court is satisfied from facts and surrounding circumstances that its effect in the mind of the accused is that he has to make a statement whether it likes it or not.
-In the circumstances the caution that is administered loses its efficacy and the whole purpose and intention

-43 See section 45(3) Anti Corruption Act 1997.
-44 See section 9 (facts to support an inference suggested by the fact in issue), 11 (making the fact in issue probable), and section the provision is thereby defeated.
-46 The inducement, threat or promise must have 'caused' the person to make the chatement.
-47 Moreover, an accused will also know that he is presumed innocent until he has been proven guilty beyond all reasonable doubt.
-48 The burden is on the prosecution to satisfy the judge beyond reasonable doubt that the statement in equestion has been made voluntarily, and not for the accused to show involuntariness.
+The bottom line is that he will be informed that it is unlawful to subject someone to tribulation, either by blows, threats or the like. n47 An inducement need not be made directly.
+In Mohamed Yusof bin Haji Ahmad v PP, n48 Syed Agil Barakbah observed that threat or inducement could be made by indirect means eg from mannerism of speech or conduct of the person in authority, and the court is satisfied from the facts and surrounding circumstances that its effect in the mind of the accused is that he has to make a statement whether he likes it or not.
+In the circumstances the caution that is administered loses its efficacy and the whole purpose and intention of the provision is thereby defeated.
+In other words, the inducement, threat or promise must have 'caused' the person to make the statement. n49 Moreover, an accused is entitled to know that he is presumed innocent until he has been proven guilty beyond all reasonable doubt. n50 The burden is on the prosecution to satisfy the judge beyond reasonable doubt that the statement in question has been made voluntarily, and not for the accused to show involuntariness. n51